-Secondment: A secondment at the Vrije Universiteit Amsterdam (VU) is proposed in two periods.
+Secondment: A secondment in the the Vrije Universiteit Amsterdam (VU) is proposed.
 The collaboration with Nick Schutgens will contribute to the methodological treatment of the LIDAR information in the DA system (WP2), the tuning of the DA system and the preparation of the idealised LIDAR assimilation simulations (WP4).
 Nick Schutgens is expert in aerosol data assimilation and observational representativity.
 Past and current collaborations with the BSC-ES group have been highly productive.